-Satus Creek is located in south-central Washington and drains the southeast portion of the Yakama Reservation with a watershed area of 710 mi2 (Hubble 1992), more than 10 percent of the Yakima Basin area.
+Satus Creek is located in south-central Washington and drains the southeast portion of the Yakama Reservation with a watershed area of 710 mi (Hubble 1992), more than 10 percent of the Yakima Basin area.
 It is the largest tributary of the Yakima River located on the Yakama Reservation.
 It is also the most downstream of the steelhead-producing tributaries in the Yakima basin and enters the Yakima River at river mile 69.6 (Columbia Basin Inter-Agency Committee 1964).
 Elevation ranges from 5800 feet near Potato Butte to 650 feet at the mouth.
 Logy Creek and Dry Creek are the largest tributaries of Satus Creek.
 Smaller tributaries include Mule-Dry Creek, Kusshi Creek, Shinando Creek, Bull Creek, and Wilson Charley Creek.
 A large section of Satus Creek located above Logy Creek becomes intermittent during the summer.
 Logy Creek itself drains a substantial area of the porous Simcoe Volcanic Field, and is perennial.
 Logy Creek provides summer stream flow for the lower portion of Satus Creek.
-Dry Creek, the largest tributaries of the yakima River in its lower 15 miles (below the "elbow") during the summer.
+Dry Creek, the largest tributary of Satus Creek, is intermittent in its lower 15 miles (below the "elbow") during the summer.
 However, the upper portion of this stream flows year round.
 Many of the smaller tributaries are also intermittent.
 Unlike the other lower tributaries of the Yakima River, irrigation withdrawals are limited to small pumps.
 The last irrigation dam (unused since 1981) was removed by YRWP in 2009.
 The watershed is also largely uninhabited with less than a dozen structures along its upper reaches, where grazing and logging are primary land uses.
-The lowest 10 miles of Satus Creek are within the Yakima River rear Parker
+The lowest 10 miles of Satus Creek are within the Yakima River floodplain; here much of the land is farmed and irrigated with water withdrawn from the Yakima River near Parker Washington.

-Washington.
 Satus Creek has a particularly "flashy" hydrograph when compared to other streams in the Yakima basin due to its relatively low elevation and sparse vegetation.
 The highest recorded flows in Satus, Toppenish and Ahtanum creeks have been associated with midwinter rain-on-snow events.